 The session chair's (also known as the presider or moderator) job is to insure a timely start and stop of each paper, handle introductions of speakers, moderate the question period.
 The chair is also responsible for filling out an attendance sheet.
 This is very important as it ensures the division receives a share of the meeting registration revenues.
-The organizer may serve as session chair, or may delegate this responsibility to a colleague who is not speaking in that session.
+The organizer may serve as session chair, however we recommend this responsibility be delegated to grad students/postdocs who applied to the session but are not speaking in that session.

 You should arrive to your session 15 minutes before it starts.
 Typically, an A/V specialist is assigned to the hallway for each set of session rooms.
 During this time you should fill out the Session Report Form for your session indicating the date, AM or PM session, the session title, and the session letter.
 Please record the “maximum” attendance for your session.
 At the conclusion of your session, please return the form to the COMP Program Chair.